 - 91. I can't remember what happened in terms of any action being taken about my broken tooth.
 I remember being taken off to the dental hospital to try and fix my teeth.
 This subsequently cost several thousands of pounds to sort, and had to be done privately. - 92.
-The teachers I confided in throughout my time at Keil were KPC and William or Ian Bain who was my science teacher.
+The teachers I confided in throughout my time at Keil were KPC and and William or Ian Bain who was my science teacher.
 You could talk to either of them and it wasn't weird.
 Neither of them were allocated to me as being someone I could talk to about problems at school, it's just that some people always get along with some other people. - 93.
-I don't know if I highlighted to William Bain or PC what had happened with I probably did but I don't know what went on behind the scenes.
+I don't know if I highlighted to William Bain or KPC what had happened with the scenes, I don't know if the teachers actually did but I don't know what went on behind the scenes.
 I don't know if the teachers actually did anything, if they tried to speak to anyone, or if anyone was punished.
-My SNR at that time was CGC.
-He was a strange character.
+My SNR at that time was CGC here a strange character.
 He had a lot of black fuzzy hair.
 I didn't like him.
-I didn't believe he was all that good a SNR.
-He probably wasn't as bad as I make him out to be but there were quite a lot of pupils who didn't like him. - 94.
-My parents found out about the incident with present the breaking my tooth.
+I didn't believe he was all that good a SNR here a lot of pupils who didn't like him. - 94.
+My parents found out about the incident with the second breaking my tooth.
 I'm not sure the school did anything about it. - 95.
 Once I left Keil School I never returned.
-I didn't make any report of what MrKPC did in the summer holidays after I left Keil School.
+I didn't make any report of what Mr^{KPC} did in the summer holidays after I left Keil School.